kleisauke/net-vips/documentation/tutorial/getting_started.md

 Exceptions
 ----------

-The wrapper spots errors from vips operations and raises the [`VipsException`](xref:NetVips.VipsException). exception.
+The wrapper spots errors from vips operations and raises the [`VipsException`](xref:NetVips.VipsException).
 You can catch it in the usual way.

 Enums
 -----